1964 in the Vietnam War: September

 Ambassador Taylor in Saigon reported to the Department of State in Washington that in South Vietnam only "the emergence of an exceptional leader could improve the situation."
 He proposed that the U.S. assume "increased responsibility" for the outcome of the war because "The consequences of this defeat in the rest of Asia, Africa, and Latin America would be disastrous."

+The 7th Airborne Battalion entered a heavily fortified base near Phu Hoa, Binh Duong Province.
+The VC ambushed the paratroopers, then assaulted them, only to be repulsed.
+The paratroopers launched three successive counterattacks, none of which succeeded.
+By the end of the fight the airborne had lost seven killed and 39 wounded, VC losses were 30 killed.